HoudiniGraphql/houdini/.changeset/cuddly-kings-melt.md

 'houdini': patch
 ---

-new feature: paginate directive now supports a PageByPage mode (in addition to the Infinite one already present)
+new feature: paginate directive now supports a SinglePage mode (in addition to the Infinite one already present)